Live! The World of Ike & Tina

 Live!
 The World of Ike & Tina is a live double album released by Ike & Tina Turner on United Artists Records in 1973.

 Recording and release

 Live!
 The World of Ike & Tina was recorded in various cities during Ike & Tina Turner's European tour.
 It was produced by Ike Turner, Jackie Clark, Soko Richardson, and Warren Dawson; mixed by Ike and John Mills.

 The album showcases Ike & Tina Turner's forte of covering different genres of music.
-The songs on the album range from the rock of the Beatles and the Rolling Stones to the r&b of Hank Ballard to the blues of Elmore James.
+The songs on the album range from the rock of the Beatles and the Rolling Stones to the R&B of Hank Ballard to the blues of Elmore James.
 It also contains original compositions by the Turners.

+Their rendition of "With a Little Help From My Friends" was released as a single in January 1973.

-The album peaked at No. 47 on the Billboard Soul LPs chart and No. 211 on Bubbling Under The Top LPs.
+The album was released in September 1973.
+It peaked at No. 47 on the Billboard Soul LPs chart and No. 211 on Bubbling Under The Top LPs.